HackerspaceMumbai/HackerspaceMumbai/README.md

 [Email](community@hackmum.in)

-We are looking for co-organizers and encourage you to apply.
+We are looking for co-organizers and encourage everyone to apply, especially if you identify yourself as an underrepresented minority[URM] in the Mumbai tech scene.

 ## Code of Conduct

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone.
+In the interest of fostering an open and welcoming environment, we as members, contributors, and maintainers pledge to make participation in our projects and our community a harassment-free experience for everyone.

-By participating in this project (online and at live events), you agree to abide by its [Code of Conduct](/CODE_OF_CONDUCT.md)
+By participating in our projects and community activities(online and at live events), you agree to abide by its [Code of Conduct](/CODE_OF_CONDUCT.md)

 ## License